 Growth in numbers

-The number of students with disability in the sector has grown substantially over the past decade, although the numbers vary from year to year.
+The number of students with disability in the sector has grown substantially over the past decade, although the growth rate varies from year to year.

 Source: Australian Government Department of Education and Training

 In the Independent sector, most students with disability attend regular schools although more than 4,400 – about 19 per cent of the total – attend one of the 111 special schools in the sector.
 This is consistent with the trend over recent decades to integrate students with disability into mainstream classrooms or special needs units in mainstream schools.
 Parents should be able to choose a non-mainstream educational environment if a special school is the best option for their child.